pand4monium/odin-landing-page/README.md

 # odin-landing-page
-This exercise aims to showcase my ability in CSS (flexbox).
+This exercise aims to showcase my ability in CSS (flexbox)